neblancsi/DentControl-API/README.md

 ## Installation

-place passport authentication options in the src/config/config.ts file or in a .env file in the root folder
+place auth config options in the src/config/config.ts file or in a .env file in the root folder

-place databse config options in a ormconfig.json file in the root folder
+place database config options in a ormconfig.json file in the root folder

 run: